Undergraduate Study at UW–Madison

 The university offers hundreds of courses that meet the requirements described above.
 Students should consider their own interests and check with their advisor when deciding which courses to complete.
 Please note that many undergraduate programs of study have breadth requirements that go beyond these basic university-wide requirements.

 The following symbols are used in the UW–Madison course listings to indicate how courses count toward satisfying the communication, quantitative reasoning, and ethnic studies portions of the General Education Requirements.

 - q—Quantitative Reasoning Part A

 - r—Quantitative Reasoning Part B

 - e—Ethnic Studies

-Note: Some Communication Part B courses carry Communication B credit only at the lecture or section level and/or only in certain semesters; these courses may instead be footnoted in the Schedule of Classes (Timetable).
+Note: Some Communication Part B courses carry Communication B credit only at the lecture or section level and/or only in certain semesters; these courses may instead be footnoted in the Course Guide.

 A wide array of indicators are used to designate the type of breadth courses carry.
 Please refer to this website for more information.
 General Education and breadth indicators appear in the UW–Madison course listings.
 Students should also be aware that each school and college may, at its own discretion, designate additional courses that satisfy these requirements.
 For this reason, students should consult their advisors to obtain information about how these requirements are implemented in the school or college in which they are enrolled.